 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Take with a full glass of water.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.

 - Swallow whole.
 Do not chew, break, or crush.

 - If you take more than 1 capsule per dose, be sure to swallow only 1 capsule at a time.

-- Mix with a full glass of water or other liquid and drink.
+- Mix with water or juice as you have been told and drink.

 - If you take this drug on a regular basis, take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.